 Sample testimonial video: https://thesparkhouse.com/portfolio/gmc-capital-one-card-lana/

 Have a new product, service or technology that your company is launching?
-Debut your newest releases with an announcement video to let your past and future customers what is now (or soon to be) available to them.
+Debut your newest releases with an announcement or training video to let your employees and future customers what is now (or soon to be) available to them.
 Create a buzz before the release and appeal to your customers’ drive to be an early adopter or just “in the know.”
 Or, if you have some great news to share within your company, you can send a company-wide video announcement to get everyone on the same page instantly.

 Sample announcement video: https://vimeo.com/246341810

 How-to / Instructional videos